Jibinxavier/Distributed-filesystemHaskell/README.md

 2. Locks file if available and returns a tuple (inqueue, lockavailable)
 3. If it is already locked, the user is added to the queue
 4. When a user unlocks, the server assigns the lock to the user in the queue if there is one, and notifies it.

+##### Fileserver service
+1. Stores the files
+2. It also sends heartbeats to the directory service.
+Which at start registers itself with directory service

+##### Directory service